Coarse correlated equilibria for continuous time mean field games in open loop strategies: Existence of a coarse correlated solution of the mean field game

 Player A aims at maximizing $F$, while player B chooses her strategy in order to minimize $F$.
 In order to get an equilibrium, one should restrict to correlated flows $(\Lambda,\mu)$ so that the consistency condition \eqref{def_mean_field_sol:cons} is satisfied.
 If we could show that the game has a positive value and player A has an optimal strategy $(\Lambda^*,\mu^*)$ , then we would have established that such a strategy would satisfy the optimality property \eqref{def_mean_field_sol:opt} as well, and therefore $(\Lambda^*,\mu^*)$ would be a mean field CCE.
-In order to get a convenient structure for the sets of strategies and good continuity and convexity properties of the payoff functionals, we embed our auxiliary problem in a more general zero-sum game which, roughly speaking, extends the payoff functional in equation \eqref{existence:payoff_informale}.
-Care is needed in dealing with the term depending both on $\beta$ and $\mu$, since it must reflect independent strategy choices of the opponents.
+In order to get a convenient structure for the sets of strategies and good continuity and convexity properties of the payoff functionals, in Section \ref{sec_existence:sec_auxiliary} we define a more general zero-sum game, in which we embed our auxiliary problem.
+As shown in Proposition \ref{existence:prop_relazione_mfg}, the auxiliary zero-sum game extends the payoff functional in equation \eqref{existence:payoff_informale}.
+Particular care is needed in dealing with the term depending both on $\beta$ and $\mu$, since it must reflect independent strategy choices of the opponents.
 Using Fan's minimax theorem, we will show that the auxiliary game has positive value and admits an optimal strategy for the maximizing player.
-Finally, such an optimal strategy is used to induce a coarse correlated solution of the mean field game.
+This is the content of Theorem \ref{existence:thm_esistenza_strategia_ottima}.
+Finally, in Section \ref{sec_existence:sec_proof} we prove Theorem \ref{existence:main_theorem}, by using such an optimal strategy to induce a coarse correlated solution of the mean field game.
+Many technical lemmata are needed to prove this existence result.
+For reader's convenience, most of the proofs and some statements are deferred to Appendix \ref{appendix_existence}.